|

 York society, moving to fashion design, eventually migrating to club culture,

+and into popular use.
 The word has been used mainly as a pejorative to attack the fake or

 unearned celebrity of an individual.
 Today, though, the use of the word